EllyC20/ms3-beauty-buys/README.md

 ![Am I Responsive Image](readme-and-testing-images/am-i-responsive.png)

 Beauty Buys is a review site, where users can upload their own reviews of beauty products.
-Due to Covid-19 many people have had to tighten their purses, and pay closer attention to where their money is going.
+Due to Covid-19 many people have had to tighten their purses, and pay closer attention to where their money is going. <br>
 By having a site where users can read about products before purchasing ensures money is not wasted on unsuitable products.
 The aim is that a community of people with a common interest will be developed and people can have fun learning and reviewing.

 The live website can be viewed [here](https://beauty-buys.herokuapp.com/)